nilessssh/bp/README.md

 1.Already have vpc with 3 subnet for private , public and DB
 2.Using public NLB for easy demo to front HA nodes
 3.ETCD installed on same node as patroni , for production use case this will be installed on different node
+4.Docker compose and HA config file is in AMI , auto-scale will spin up EC2 and user data will create container with defined config

 # Requirnment
 terraform v 0.12.6